-Sidley’s London office offers students the best of both worlds—the experience of working in one of the largest international law firms along with the relaxed, down-to-earth friendliness of a smaller office.
-Here you will find high-quality work on par with Magic Circle firms and an energetic, meritocratic and supportive environment.
+Sidley’s London office offers students the best of both worlds — the experience of working in one of the largest international law firms along with the, down-to-earth friendliness of a smaller office.
+Here you will find high-quality work at a firm that offers an energetic, meritocratic, and supportive environment.

 Sidley London’s Corporate Social Responsibility programme has been designed to allow our employees to help with the causes that mean the most to them while also working collectively to address the primary needs of our local community.
 Our flagship charity partnership was launched in early 2022 which allows us to have long-lasting impact.
 YMCA London City and North, and Sidley’s office in London have joined together for a five-year partnership to create a brand new multi-functional youth hub based in Islington.
 This project will support vulnerable young people living in London by providing essential services and creating a safe and welcoming environment.